 In order to be a successful trial lawyer, you have to work hard; put in a lot of effort, time, and stay updated.

 We have top-notch staff to support our lawyers and our clients.
-We take substantially less cases then the average law firms.
-We do that so we can dedicate our time, efforts, and blood sweat and tears to those whom we feel deserve it the most, and leave the other cases to other attorneys."
+We take substantially fewer cases than the average law firm.
+We do that so we can dedicate our time, efforts, and blood sweat, and tears to those whom we feel deserve it the most, and leave the other cases to other attorneys."

 Awards and Achievements

 Attorney Dan Cytryn has received numerous awards and achievements throughout his career in personal injury law.
 Below is more information on Mr. Cytryn current professional recognitions:

 - NAMED TO SUPER LAWYERS LIST FROM 2010 TO 2020

 Every year, Super Lawyers magazine recognizes the top 5% of attorneys in each state through a strict selection process, which includes peer nomination and evaluation.
 Every candidate is evaluated on 12 standards of peer recognition and achievement in their professional field, including verdicts and settlements, certifications, honors and awards, and experience.